Our double glazed windows

 An exciting range of finishes, a vast array of glazing options and door furniture to suit every taste.
 The choice is yours – make a design statement.

-The range is available in variety of finishes/colours including white, rosewood, golden oak and a range of solid colours as standard or any colour of your choice and can be combined with your choice of glass design including Georgian square, stained or diamond lead.
+The range is available in variety of finishes/colours including rosewood, golden oak, cream grain, black, white grain and a range of solid colours such as brilliant white, Chartwell green, light grey and anthracite grey, or any colour of your choice using our RAL chart, combining it with your selection of glass design including Georgian square, stained or diamond lead.

 The advancement in energy efficient technology is definitely one of the 21st century’s technological advancements.
-With the need to reduce energy consumption the building materials industry in constantly looking for more eco-friendly materials who in turn improve housing quality, comfort and safety.
+With the need to reduce energy consumption the building materials industry is constantly looking for more eco-friendly materials who in turn improve housing quality, comfort and safety.
 It is in this sense in which construction companies started using PVC or polyvinyl chloride – an extremely versatile polymer.
-As a matter of fact, this material is so useful that is an essential component in several products we use daily like kitchen appliances, white goods, cars, in fact almost every home will have some element of uPVC in them.
+This material is so useful that is an essential component in several products we use daily like kitchen appliances, white goods, cars, in fact almost every home will have some element of uPVC in them.

-We offer a wide range of uPVC windows including casement, vertical sash, tilt & turn, bow & bay windows.
+We offer a wide range of uPVC windows, all supplied and fitted, including casement, vertical sash, tilt & turn, bow & bay windows.
 Contact us or Request a Quote to find our more about our full range.

-uPVC is most popular in the window’s market, but it is also used to make frames and sills, cladding, fascia and plumbing materials like pipes and guttering.
-Its first appearance as a construction material came with the creation of the uPVC windows in the mid 1970’s in the UK.
+uPVC is most popular in the windows market, but it is also used to make frames and sills, cladding, fascia and plumbing materials like pipes and guttering.
+Its first appearance as a construction material came with the creation of the uPVC windows in the UK, in the mid 1970’s.
 At first they were wanted for the lightness of the material, but as they started to use them many other benefits became apparent; like the fact that they are great thermal insulators, reduce noise and are extremely aesthetically pleasing.

-The first benefit is that uPVC windows require a lot less maintenance than regular glass windows, besides being easily cleaned with water and detergent and being less prone to grease marks, this windows don’t need any sealing or painting, which means after installed you never have to give it another thought.
-Another advantage is that thanks to the nature of the material uPVC windows are extremely tough and resistant, as mentioned before uPVC have been used in water and sewer pipes for several decades, this means that it is a strong and durable material that can handle extreme amounts of pressure and weight, which makes this windows practically unbreakable.
-Good uPVC windows are ultraviolet rays resistant, which means that it won’t fade under a hard bright sun.
-This leads me to an even more impressive quality of uPVC, it is corrosion resistant which means it will never erode or rot maintaining its flawless appearance despite harsh weather and years of use.
+The first benefit is that uPVC windows require a lot less maintenance than regular replacement windows with wood or metal frames, besides being easily cleaned with water and detergent and being less prone to grease marks, this window type doesn’t need any sealing or painting, which means after it has been installed you never have to give it another thought.
+Another advantage is that due to the nature of the material, uPVC windows are extremely tough and resistant, as mentioned before uPVC have been used in water and sewer pipes for several decades, this means that it is a strong and durable material that can handle extreme amounts of pressure and weight, which makes this window practically unbreakable.
+Good uPVC windows are ultraviolet ray resistant, which means that it won’t fade under a hard bright sun.
+It is also corrosion resistant which means it will never erode or rot maintaining its flawless appearance despite harsh weather and years of use.